U.D.O.: History

 In February 2017, Heikkinen announced his departure citing personal reasons.
 According to the band, no bad blood or drama were involved between the two.
 In March 2017, guitarist Bill Hudson was announced as the new member.
 On 24 April 2018, Hudson parted ways with the band "due to a difference in their individual visions for the future", according to Dirkschneider, adding that there was no "negative feelings on either side."
 In June 2018, Stefan Kaufmann temporarily rejoined the band only for the summer festival appearances until a new guitarist was found.
 The sixteenth album Steelfactory was released on 31 August 2018, with the first single "Rising High" being made available for streaming.
-On 19 September 2018, bassist Fitty Wienhold announced his departure from U.D.O., but stated that he would remain with the band if needed, " as a friend, as an advisor...whatever."
+On 19 September 2018, bassist Fitty Wienhold announced his departure from U.D.O., but stated that he would remain with the band if needed.
 The band soon recruited German guitarist Dee Dammers and Slovenian bassist Tilen Hudrap as their new members.

 During U.D.O.'s touring in Europe in early 2019, Dirkschneider performed as a handicap after experiencing left knee pain.
 He vowed to continue without doctors' advice and without causing disappointment to the fans.
-The band was originally scheduled to perform at the Wacken Open Air festival in 2020 by performing Accept's 1985 album Metal Heart in its entirety to celebrate its 35th anniversary, with the addition of Das Musikkorps der Bundeswehr, but the festival was cancelled due to the COVID-19 pandemic.
-In 2020, U.D.O. collaborated with Das Musikkorps der Bundeswehr to record an album titled We Are One, which was released on 17 July 2020.
+The band was originally scheduled to perform at the Wacken Open Air festival in 2020 by performing Accept's 1985 album Metal Heart in its entirety to celebrate its 35th anniversary, with the addition of Das Musikkorps der Bundeswehr, but was cancelled due to the COVID-19 pandemic.
+Instead, they would collaborate together to record an album titled We Are One, which was released on 17 July 2020.
 It reached number 8 in the official German album charts, the second highest position for any U.D.O album in 34 years, right after Steelfactory, which peaked at number 7.

-A live album titled Live In Bulgaria 2020 – Pandemic Survival Show was released on 19 March 2021.
-It was recorded live on 18 September 2020 in front of 2500 fans in Plovdiv.
+The sixth live album Live In Bulgaria 2020 – Pandemic Survival Show was released on 19 March 2021, which was recorded live on 18 September 2020 in front of 2500 fans in Plovdiv.
 The seventeenth studio album Game Over was released on 22 October 2021.

+In September 2022, bassist Tilen Hudrap got injured in Munich while playing a show during the Game Over world tour.
+Former Accept bassist Peter Baltes would step in as the temporary member.
+Hudrap announced his departure from the band soon after.
+In April 2023, Baltes was announced as the band's new bassist.
+The eighteenth studio album Touchdown was released on 25 August 2023.

+On 17 October 2025, the band announced the departure of guitarist Andrey Smirnov.
+He would be replaced with new guitarist Alen Brentini.